 reviewable decision-see section 407.

-rules, in relation to a code, means the rules set out in the code.
+Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au rules, in relation to a code, means the rules set out in the code.

 rural lease, for chapter 9 (Leases and licences)-see section 234.